mallond/mallond.github.com/_posts/2015-02-26-elixir-mix.md

 This project is by no means a finished project.
 However, it is my best intentions to leave a path of artifacts.
 Artifacts of code links, ideas, and gotchas.

+# Conclusion

+Time "flys" when you are "doing good."
+This first dive into Elixir has been a good dive.
+The Elixir language will require  a "shift" in thinking for those indoctrinated into OOP.

+Have I drunken the Elixir MIX?
+Not completely but I do see the definite merits of this language.
+Functional programming in my opinion is "Awesome."
+What more can I say!

+I will come back and revisit this blog/README.md when I have learned and grokked more of Elixir.
+Maybe next time I will be a convert.

 <img src="https://s-media-cache-ak0.pinimg.com/236x/72/7b/7d/727b7d8d8baf95a5e26a53f926503c43.jpg" align="right" width="200px" />